mongodb/mongo-java-driver-rx/docs/reference/content/getting-started/quick-tour-primer.md

 {{% note %}}
 All [`Observables`](http://www.reactive-streams.org/reactive-streams-1.0.0.RC4-javadoc/?org/reactivestreams/Publisher.html) returned
-from the API are cold, meaning that nothing happens until they are subscribed to.
+from the API are cold, meaning that no I/O happens until they are subscribed to.
 As such an observer is guaranteed to see the whole sequence from the beginning.
 So just creating an `Observable` won't cause any network IO, and it's not until `Subscriber.request()` is called that the driver executes the operation.

 Publishers in this implementation are unicast.
-Each [`Subscription`](http://reactivex.io/RxJava/javadoc/rx/Subscription.html) to an `Observable` relates to a single MongoDB operation and it's ['Subscriber'](http://reactivex.io/RxJava/javadoc/rx/Subscriber.html)
+Each [`Subscription`](http://reactivex.io/RxJava/javadoc/rx/Subscription.html) to an `Observable` relates to a single MongoDB operation and its ['Subscriber'](http://reactivex.io/RxJava/javadoc/rx/Subscriber.html)
-will receive it's own specific set of results.
+will receive its own specific set of results.
 {{% /note %}}

 ## Subscribers used in the Quick Tour